 About the Translational and Molecular Imaging Institute

-The Translational and Molecular Imaging Institute will serve as a research catalyst for a new generation of translational and molecular imaging methodologies.
-Located in New York City, the Institute will apply imaging modalities in both preclinical basic science and clinical research settings to:
+The Translational and Molecular Imaging Institute serves as a research catalyst for a new generation of translational and molecular imaging methodologies.
+TMII applies and validates imaging modalities, in both preclinical basic science and clinical research settings, to: